 No one expects to be involved in a car accident, but even the safest drivers can experience trouble on the road.
 It pays to be prepared for the worst.
 When you’re injured in an automobile accident and another driver is at fault, you are legally entitled to compensation for your losses.
 The at-fault driver’s insurance company will typically settle your claim, but sometimes a lawsuit is necessary for proper compensation.

-Do you know what steps to take to ensure your personal injury claim is substantiated?
+Do you know what steps to take to ensure your Long Island Personal Injury Lawyer is substantiated?
 The first few days following an accident are integral to establishing a basis for your case.
 You should start gathering evidence as soon as possible, if not immediately.

 Get Medical Documentation

 —and medical attention.
 Of course, your health and safety are top-priority after an auto accident.
 Make sure you call emergency services in the case of severe injuries and find a safe place to wait for help.
 Once you get in to see your doctor or other medical provider, take the opportunity to report all your injuries.
 Your medical records and bills will serve as substantial proof of your injuries, both in the courtroom and in your dealings with insurance companies.

 You should also take pictures of your injuries as early as possible.
 This could include visible marks, cuts, swelling, or bruises, as well as any casts or bandages provided by your doctor.
 If you wait too long and start to heal before you take photos, you could be accused of lying or exaggerating the extent of your injuries.
 You should also photograph the scene of the accident as soon as you can.
 Use a camera or cell phone to take time-stamped images of the scene, the vehicles involved, and any environmental factors that could have contributed to the accident (such as a broken traffic light).

 Talk to Witnesses